needle-tools/needle-engine-support/documentation/debugging.md

 - ``gizmos`` enables gizmo rendering (e.g. when using BoxCollider or AxesHelper components)

 ### Local Testing of release builds
-- First, install http-server `npm install -g http-server`
+- First, install http-server: `npm install -g http-server`
 - make a production build
 - in that directory, run `http-server -g` (-g enables gzip support)
-- if you want to test WebXR, generate a [self-signed SSL certificate ⇡](https://stackoverflow.com/a/35231213), then run `http-server -g -S` to enable https (required for WebXR)
+- if you want to test WebXR, generate a [self-signed SSL certificate ⇡](https://stackoverflow.com/a/35231213), then run `http-server -g -S` to enable https (required for WebXR).